Dave Chappelle: 2020–present

 In December 2020, Chappelle's company, Iron Table Holdings purchased a fire station near his Yellow Springs, Ohio, home, with plans to convert it into a comedy club.
 He also retrofitted a mechanic's garage in the same village into a clubhouse, and dubbed it "The Shack", for podcasting.
 On October 5, 2021, Chappelle starred in his sixth Netflix special The Closer.
-In The Closer, Chappelle made jokes about gay and transgender people, particularly transgender women, that some considered transphobic.
+In The Closer, Chappelle made jokes about gay and transgender people, particularly transgender women, that some considered transphobic - including one instance where he non-jokingly said "I'm team terf" and expressed support for JK Rowling.
 Simultaneously, Chappelle argued that he was not anti-transgender, bringing up his opposition to North Carolina's anti-transgender bathroom laws and his friendship with the late Daphne Dorman.
 The special was met with some backlash, including from students of Chappelle's alma mater Duke Ellington School.
 On October 20, Netflix employees organized a walkout demonstrating their support of the transgender community and demanding that The Closer be taken off of Netflix.
 CEO Ted Sarandos acknowledged that "storytelling has real impact in the real world" but refused to take down the special, stating that he "does not believe it falls into hate speech".
 In November 2021, Saturday Night Live lampooned the controversy during its Weekend Update segment, stating, "A Washington, D.C. art school is postponing renaming its theater, after alumni Dave Chappelle's Netflix controversy.
 Well, of course, because God forbid, you should name a building after someone problematic in Washington, D.C."
 In summer of 2022, Chappelle announced that he would not give his name to the Duke Ellington School theater, instead insisting it should be named the Theater for Artistic Freedom and Expression.